LaurentRDC/pandoc-pyplot/README.md

 ```

 Using `pandoc-pyplot --write-example-config` will write the default configuration to a file `.pandoc-pyplot.yml`, which you can then customize.

+#### Configuration-only parameters

+There are a few parameters that are __only__ available via the configuration file `.pandoc-pyplot.yml`:

+* `interpreter` is the name of the interpreter to use.
+For example, `interpreter: python36`;
+* `flags` is a list of strings, which are flags that are passed to the python interpreter.
+For example, `flags: [-O, -Wignore]`;
+* `tight_bbox` is a boolean that determines whether to use `bbox_inches="tight"` or not when saving Matplotlib figures.
+For example, `tight_bbox: true`.
+See [here](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.savefig.html) for details;
+* `transparent` is a boolean that determines whether to make figure background transparent or not.
+This is useful, for example, for displaying a plot on top of a colored background on a web page.
+For example, `transparent: true`.

 ## Installation